-Protein fibers (silk, wool) must be undergo a process of scouring (washing) and mordanting, priming the fibers for optimal dye absorption and vibrancy, before beginning the dye process.
-Cellulose fibers (linen, cotton, rayon, bamboo) have an additional step where the fibers have to be pre-mordanted to ensure for color vibrancy.
+Protein (silk, wool) and cellulose (linen, rayon, cotton) fibers must undergo a process of scouring (washing) and mordanting (priming) for optimal dye absorption and vibrancy.
 The process of scouring, washing, designing and dyeing fibers can last up to 5 days.
-Pieces with multiple colors could add an additional 48 hours.

 Indigo refers both to the blue pigment used as a dye and to indigo plants of the genus Indigofera.
 Indigo dye has been used for thousands of years by civilizations all over the world to dye fabric blue.
 It has been the most famous and most widely used natural dye throughout history and is still extremely popular today as evidenced by the familiar colour of blue jeans.
 We use concentrated Indigo crystals that are extracted from the Indigo plant.